Yeah69/MrMeeseeks.DIE.Docs/docs/getting-started.md

 }
 ```

 Here we have our container.
-The `ImplementationAggregation`-attribute registers our `Logger` class as an implementation which should be considered by the container.
-The `CreateFunction`-attribute instructs the container to generate a `Logger Create()`-function (i.e. a factory method which returns an instance of type `Logger`).
+The `ImplementationAggregation` attribute registers our `Logger` class as an implementation to be considered by the container.
+The `CreateFunction` attribute instructs the container to create a `Logger Create()` function (i.e. a factory method that returns an instance of type Logger).

 We are ready to use it: